System Design Space

 Idempotency

-• Too many services at once - start with 1-2
+• Too many services at once — start with one or two safe slices.

 Organizational aspects